 Nasdaq acquired two types of technology from OMX, developed and new.
 The developed technology represents the existing portfolio of software technologies that OMX had developed or acquired.
-These software technologies are currently used internally by OMX and are licensed to more than 60 external unrelated customers.
+These software technologies are licensed to more than 60 external unrelated customers and are also currently used internally by OMX.
 The new technology includes Genium.
-Our future technology platform is an ongoing effort as we further evaluate both Nasdaq and OMX technology.
-NASDAQ OMX has refocused the development of Genium to combine our INET and CLICK technologies with the original Genium concepts and components.
-Ongoing Genium development will incorporate our core INET functionality, including order routing that will be deployed in the NASDAQ OMX Pan-European Market.
+Our future technology platform is an ongoing effort as we further evaluate both Nasdaq and OMX technologies.
+NASDAQ OMX has refocused the development of Genium to combine our INET (Nasdaq's current trading platform) and CLICK technologies with the original Genium concepts and components.
+Ongoing Genium development will predominantly incorporate our core INET functionality, including order routing that will be deployed in the new NASDAQ OMX Pan-European Market.
 We will develop new integrated trading and clearing functions based on CLICK and SECUR, and the Genium platform will include Genium Market Info, our information dissemination solution.
-The Nordic Exchange will begin the migration to the Genium platform in 2009.
-The fair values of the technologies licensed to third parties were computed using an excess earnings approach.
-This valuation approach relied on assumptions regarding projected revenues, operating cash flows and core technology charges for each technology, which were projected over four years for developed technology and over 11 years for new technology.
+The Nordic Exchange will begin the migration to the Genium platform in 2010.
+The fair values of the technologies licensed to third parties were computed using the income approach, specifically the excess earnings approach.
+This valuation approach relied on assumptions regarding projected revenues, operating cash flows and core technology charges for each technology, which were projected over three years for developed technology and over 10 years for new technology.

-The technology revenue streams include 75% of License, Support, and Project and Facility Management Services Revenues.
-Nasdaq assumed that certain customers will gradually start migrating from the existing technology to Genium starting in 2008 and approximately 40% of the Market Technology revenues are expected to be generated from Genium by 2019.
+The technology revenue streams include 75.0% of license, support, and project revenues and facility management services revenues.
+Nasdaq assumed that certain customers will gradually start migrating from the existing technology to Genium starting in 2010 and will be almost fully migrated to Genium by 2014.

-The projected margins for the technology business are consistent with the overall Market Technology business but are adjusted for the research and development, or R&D, costs spent on each technology.
-Nasdaq assumed that for developed technology, 2.0% of the overall expenses were related to R&D associated with developed technology, and that for new technology, 6.0% of the overall expenses were related to R&D associated with developed technology.
+The projected margins for the technology business are consistent with the overall Market Technology business but are adjusted for research and development, or R&D, costs spent on each technology.
+Nasdaq assumed that for developed technology, 2.0% of the overall expenses were related to R&D associated with developed technology, and that for new technology, 10.0% of the overall expenses were related to R&D associated with developed technology.